bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 # go-asyncapi

-`go-asyncapi` is the codegen tool that generates the boilerplate Go code based on [AsyncAPI](https://www.asyncapi.com/) documents.
-Especially, it is useful for architectures that use the schema-first development approach.
+`go-asyncapi` is the codegen tool that generates the boilerplate Go code from [AsyncAPI](https://www.asyncapi.com/) documents.
+It supports most of the AsyncAPI features, such as messages, channels, servers, bindings, correlation ids, etc.

 {{< hint info >}}
 **[AsyncAPI](https://www.asyncapi.com/)** is a specification for defining APIs for event-driven architectures.
 The